Who will save the bees is a question every human-being should be asking. It's literally a matter of starvation.

 One of the abiding memories of this year’s Witness Garden Show is the number of people who wanted to know if the honey on sale and for display had been mixed with sugar and other contaminants.
 Two local-bottlers have brought the whole industry in the Midlands into serious disrepute.

-As bees and beekeeping decline in South Africa, it will mean that more jobs will be lost in agriculture, as farmers get smaller harvests from under pollination, and the price of food will continue to rise alarmingly as demand rises.
+As beekeeping declines in South Africa, it will mean that more jobs will be lost in agriculture, as farmers get smaller harvests from under-pollination, and the price of food will continue to rise alarmingly as demand increases.
 Are you part of the solution to this conundrum?